Joseph Smith and the criminal justice system: Assault and battery on Walter Bagby, August 1843

+Assault and battery on Bennett, September 1843

+Smith was charged with assault and battery against a Warsaw resident by the name of Bennett [not John C. Bennett], beating him with a cane.
+A complaint was made to Justice Rockwell, who issued a writ for Smith.
+Arriving in Nauvoo, Constable James Charles, however, was informed that Smith had been tried and acquitted by the Nauvoo municipal court.

 Perjury, fornication and polygamy, May 1844

 In May 1844, a Hancock County grand jury indicted Smith for perjury, fornication and polygamy.
 The charge of perjury was based on testimony by Joseph H. Jackson and Robert D. Foster, while William Law's testimony led to charges of fornication and polygamy.
 Smith appeared before the Circuit Court and his trial was postponed until the next term of the court.

-Inciting a riot destroying the Nauvoo Expositor, June 1844
+Destruction of the Nauvoo Expositor, June 1844

 The Nauvoo Expositor was a newspaper that published only one issue, which was dated June 7, 1844.
 The Expositor was founded by several seceders from Smith's church and was critical of Smith and other church leaders.
 Those who published the Expositor espoused a belief in Mormonism, but criticized Smith for doctrines such as plural marriage and exaltation.

 As mayor, Smith and the Nauvoo City Council declared the newspaper a public nuisance and ordered the press destroyed.
 The town marshal carried out the order that evening.

 On June 11, the Hancock County Justice of the Peace issued a warrant for the arrest of Smith and 17 other individuals on charges of inciting a riot.
 Constable David Bettisworth was tasked with arresting Smith and conveying him to the Hancock County Court.
 Rather than return with Bettisworth court, Smith instead petitioned the Municipal Court of Nauvoo to dismiss the charges.

 Smith declared martial law in Nauvoo on June 18 and called out the Nauvoo Legion, an organized city militia of about 5,000 men.
 In response, Governor Ford organized a state militia to arrest Smith.

 Smith fled Illinois to avoid arrest, crossing the Mississippi River into Iowa.
 On June 23, a posse under the command of the governor entered Nauvoo to execute the arrest warrant, but they were unable to locate Smith.

 On June 25, Smith and his co-defendants surrendered to Constable Bettisworth on the original charge of inciting a riot.
 An arraignment was held on the rioting charge and Justice Robert F. Smith granted bail of $500 for each of the defendants.